Before the Student Has Been Found Eligible for Special Education Services

 - Data-based decision making (4 Essential Components of a Response to Intervention (RTI) Framework)

-RTI is a multi-tiered, data-driven intervention model where students are exposed to several levels or tiers of increasingly intensive instructional intervention.
-Initially, the core curriculum is delivered to all students; then, modifications of this curriculum are provided to learners who fail to make adequate progress, while even more intensive levels of support are offered to students whose struggles persist.
+A multi-tiered, data-driven intervention model, RTI exposes students to several levels or tiers of increasingly intensive instructional intervention.
+Initially, RTI calls for delivery of the core curriculum to all students; then, it provides modifications of the curriculum to learners who fail to make adequate progress, while offering even more intensive levels of support to students whose struggles persist.
 Bayat, Mindes, and Covitt (2010) describe this three-tier approach as follows:

 Tier 1.
 At the first tier, screening of all students occurs, followed by exposure to whole-group, high-quality research-based instruction and progress monitoring.